tinkerhub/veena/README.md

 ## What is this ?

-An AI anchor for hosting TinkerHub events using openai's assistant API, whisper and TTS APIs
+An AI anchor for hosting events using openai's assistant API, whisper and TTS APIs